 Actual cost of theatre tickets if attending a London theatre performance.

 Your Tour Price

-The prices shown in our brochure were calculated on 28th January 2015 on the basis of then known costs and exchange rates of £1 to 1.3209 for Euro, 1.5021 for Dollar and 1.3964 for Swiss Franc and 156.089 for Icelandic Krona as shown in the Financial Times Guide to World Currencies on that date.
+The prices shown on our website were calculated on 6th February 2019 on the basis of then known costs and exchange rates of £1 to 1.1393 for Euro, 1.2964 for Dollar, 1.2975 for Swiss Franc and 156.089 for Icelandic Krona as shown in the Financial Times Guide to World Currencies on that date.